root-project/root/bindings/pyroot_experimental/cppyy/cppyy/doc/source/installation.rst

 command line, instead of through ``python``, make sure that the ``PATH`` envar points to the bin directory that will contain the installed entry points during the installation, as the build process needs them.
-You may also need to install ``wheel`` first, if you have an older version of ``pip`` and/or do not use virtualenv (which installs wheel by default).
+You may also need to install ``wheel`` first if you have an older version of ``pip`` and/or do not use virtualenv (which installs wheel by default).
 Example::